 The programme MA Education for Clinical Contexts is designed to be delivered part-time and full time, with two entry points: September and January.
 Students who study full time complete the existing modules within a single calendar year.
-Part time or full time students who join the programme in January will join teaching alongside their September start peers.
-The modular nature of the course, over three years for part time students, is structured to fit with the needs of part time students, most of whom are likely to be in full-time employment in the NHS, or other healthcare settings, and who may need to commute or travel to London for teaching.
+Part time or full time students who join the programme in January will join teaching alongside their September-start peers.
+The modular nature of the course, over three years for part-time students, is structured to fit with the needs of part-time students, many of whom are likely to be in full-time employment.

-The modules will be taught in blocks of days utilising week days.
-The format for 15 credit modules will be 4-5 teaching days, taught over a period of 2-3 months.
-The format for 30 credit modules will be for 6-8 teaching days.
+The modules will be taught via weekly webinars (online workshops) as well as asynchronous learning activities.
+The format for 15 credit modules will be 6-8 webinars, taught over a period of 2-3 months.
+The format for 30 credit modules will be 8-10 webinars delivered over 3-4 months.
 The final dissertation module will include 5 whole-day dissertation workshops as well as individual supervision for the dissertation projects, by SMD academic colleagues.